HEnquist/camilladsp/README.md

 # Building

 Use recent stable versions of rustc and cargo.
 The minimum rustc version is 1.40.0.

+The recommended way to install rustc and cargo is by using the "rustup" tool.
+Get it here: https://rustup.rs/

 By default both the Alsa and PulseAudio backends are enabled, but they can be disabled if desired.
 That also removes the need for the the corresponding system Alsa/Pulse packages.